Material Issue Method

 Total backflush quantity, including waste = 1058 * 1,05 = 1111 kg

-2. The component marked as "Catch weight backflush" is a catch weight material
+• The component marked as 'Catch weight backflush' is a catch weight material.

-Issued catch weight is controlled by the received catch weight, that is the difference between received catch weight and the calculated received catch weight is added to the calculated issued catch weight.
+The issued catch weight is controlled by the received catch weight.
+The difference between the received catch weight and the calculated received catch weight is added to the calculated issued catch weight.

 Calculated received catch weight (CCW) = Received quantity * catch weight conversion factor Received catch weight (RCW) = Reported weight in the receiving transaction.
 Deviating catch weight (DCW) = RCW - CCW

-Example 1 - Product catch weight u/m = material catch weight u/m
+This is an example of product catch weight u/m = material catch weight u/m:

 A product with basic unit "BOX", catch weight unit kg.
 1 Box = 10 kg